 “It’s very exciting to be in the final permitting stage,” said Huisman.
 “All the consulting, research, and planning spent thus far has created a reasonable expectation of moving forward,” he added.
 The goal is to begin construction in May, with the anticipation of completing the project partially in time to open in November, and the expectation of full completion in 2015.
 Huisman explained that alternate summer operations are planned to accommodate equestrian and mountain biking use, as well as trailhead parking.

 The following text appeared in the March 2013 edition of Tahoe Donner News.
 Please note, some information regarding review and construction timeline may now be dated.
 Please refer to the text above for up-to-date information.

 Q. Where have we been and what’s next?

 A. Starting in January of 2010, Tahoe Donner management and the General Plan Committee, comprised of interested homeowners, Tahoe Donner staff, and no more than two board members, began holding town hall meetings in order to solicit feedback about future capital development in the association.
 The meetings continued through the spring of that year, and that input, as well as data from the 2009 demographic survey and direction from management was compiled into the 2030 General Plan for the association.

-Last July, Huisman sent out an RFP, or request for proposal, to begin the search for an architect based on a scope of work established by our board with input from the General Plan Committee and homeowners.
+In July of 2012, Huisman sent out an RFP, or request for proposal, to begin the search for an architect based on a scope of work established by our board with input from the General Plan Committee and homeowners.
 Qualifications were received by local firms; each group presented their artistic vision based on budget, scale, and materiality.
 After site plans, floor plans, and interior and exterior perspectives from each group were reviewed, Dale Cox Architects was chosen to be the architect of record.

 Q. Why is the Cross Country Ski Center a priority?